Modern Machine Learning for LHC Physicists: Basics

 LHC analyses are almost exclusively based on frequentist or \underline{likelihood methods}, and we are currently observing a slow transition from classic Tevatron-inherited analysis strategies to modern LHC analysis ideas.
 In an ideal LHC world, we would just compare observed events with simulated events based on a given theory hypothesis.
 From the \underline{Neyman-Pearson lemma} we know that the likelihood ratio is the optimal way to compare two hypotheses and decide if a background-only model or a combined signal plus background model describes the observed LHC data better.
 This means we can assign any LHC dataset a confidence level for the agreement between observations and first-principle predictions and either discover or rule out BSM models with new particles and interactions.
 The theory-related assumption behind such analyses is that we can provide precise, flexible, and fast event generation for SM-backgrounds and for all signals we are interested in.

 If we compare observed and predicted datasets, a key question is how we can set up the analysis such that it provides the best possible measurement.
-For two hypotheses the Neyman-Pearson lemma tells us that there exists a well-defined solution, because we can construct a likelihood-based observable which combines all available information into a sufficient statistics.
-The question is how we can first define and then experimentally reconstruct this \underline{optimal observable}.
+For two hypotheses we know that an observable encoding the likelihood ratio combines all available information into a sufficient statistics.
+The question is how we can first define and then experimentally reconstruct this \underline{optimal observable} .
 Going back to our $t\bar{t}H$ example, we can for instance try to measure the top-Higgs Yukawa coupling.
 This coupling affects the signal rate simply as $\sigma_\text{tot}(t\bar{t}H) \propto y_t^2$ and does not change the kinematics of the signal process, so we can start with a simple $\bar{t}H$ rate measurement.
 Things get more interesting when we search for a modification of the top-Higgs couplings through a higher-dimensional operator, which changes the Lorentz structure of the coupling and introduces a momentum dependence.
 In that case the effect of a shifted coupling depends on the phase space position.
 Because the signal-to-background ratio also changes as a function of phase space, we need to find out which phase space regions work best to extract such an operator-induced coupling shift.
 The answer will depend on the luminosity, and we need an optimal observable framework to optimize such a full phase-space analysis.
 Finally, we can try to test fundamental symmetries in an LHC process, for instance the CP-symmetry of the top-Higgs Yukawa coupling.
 For this coupling, CP-violation would appear as a phase in the modified Yukawa coupling and affect the interference between different Feynman diagrams over phase space.
 Again, we can define an optimal observable for CP-violation, usually an angular correlation.

 From a simulation point of view, illustrated in Fig.~\ref{fig:simchain}, the question of how to measure an optimal observable points to a structural problem.
 While we can assume that such an optimal observable is naturally defined at the parton or hard scattering level, the measurement has to work with events measured by the detector.
 The challenge becomes how to best link these different levels of the event generation and simulation to define the measurement of a Lagrangian parameter?